bbqz007/opencv-debugtool/README.md

 this filter has three windows, include `match (select)` , `Match image` and `result window`.

-use mouse drag a region in the `match (select)` for the other windows to match this region.
+use mouse drag a region on the window `match (select)` for the other windows to match this region.

 right click the mouse to ensure the region you selected.